Ginzan Onsen 銀山温泉

 Popular among Japanese travelers, the term onsen-kyo is associated with small, quaint towns and cozy inns that offer accommodation, food and hot spring bathing.
 As weekend retreats, they are popular with all age groups, from young families to retirees.
 This cherished aspect of travel in Japan often goes unnoticed by foreign visitors, so live like a local and dive into onsen-kyo culture.

-Ginzan takes the onsen-kyo experience and turns it up to eleven by having a car-free town center with no a modern buildings in sight.
+The area is a car-free town center with no modern buildings in sight.

 Having checked into one of the town's many inns, visitors walk the streets without the usual concern of cars zipping past to beat the traffic light.